ln2t/cvrmap/README.md

         "co2"
     ],
     "co2": {
-        "Units": "%"
+        "Units": "mmHg"
     }
 }
 ```

-In this example, the `sub-01/func/sub-01_task-gas_physio.tsv.gz` must have only one colunm, giving the CO2 readings at a sampling frequency of 100 Hz, in the units of `%` (which means 'percentage of co2 concentration').
-If the CO2 readings are in mmHg (which is a common unit), the "Units" field must be "mmHg".
-CVRmap converts percentages to mmHg automatically.
+In this example, the `sub-01/func/sub-01_task-gas_physio.tsv.gz` must have only one colunm, giving the CO2 readings at a sampling frequency of 100 Hz, in the units of mmHg.
+If the CO2 readings are in percentage of co2 concentration (which is also often used), the "Units" field must be "%", and in that case CVRmap will convert percentages to mmHg automatically.
 Finally, the total duration of the CO2 recording must not necessarily match the duration of the BOLD acquisition: depending on the case, CVRmap trims or uses a baseline extrapolation automatically.

 The rawdata must also have been processed using fMRIPrep (https://fmriprep.org/en/stable).
 A minimalistic fMRIPrep call compatible with CVRmap is: